© Mapbox, © OpenStreetMap

 St. Louis, Missouri, United States

-Ryan is an enthusiastic, polyglot software person who's worked across a ton of different domains, from operating systems & infrastructure all the way up to "data science".
+Ryan is a prolific public speaker and polyglot software person who's worked across a ton of different domains, from operating systems & infrastructure all the way up to "data science".
+He has spoken at events ranging in size from local Meetup groups to regional tech conferences, and even at Google Next.
 He is the founder & maintainer of OpenSourceCorp, a project aiming to emulate & educate on typical enterprise IT environments.
 He loves video games, travel, food, and foreign language, whether of the software or human variety.

 Area of Expertise